pagerinc/composer/README.md

 And that's it.
 Congratulations on getting your local env ready for some developing.

+Please note that when you run a service locally, RABBIT_URL should be "amqp://localhost:5672/db".

 ### Running daemonized

 If you don't want to block your io and you're not a big fan of Tmux, you can easily run a daemonized version of docker-compose via the `-d` flag: